Premier League: Liverpool, Chelsea into CL, Leicester 5th - WTMJ

 Chelsea’s 2-1 defeat at Aston Villa didn’t prove critical because Leicester conceded three late goals to lose 4-2 at home to Tottenham and stay in fifth place.

-Liverpool beat Crystal Palace 2-0 and jumped into third place, two points above fourth-place Chelsea.
+Liverpool beat Crystal Palace 2-0 thanks to two goals from Sadio Mane and jumped into third place, two points above fourth-place Chelsea.

-Leicester also missed out on Champions League qualification by losing on the final day of last season.
+Leicester, which also missed out on Champions League qualification by losing on the final day of last season, was leading 2-1 after 76 minutes, only for goalkeeper Kasper Schmeichel to punch the ball into his own net.
+Substitute Gareth Bale scored in the 87th and again in stoppage time as Leicester poured forward in search of a winner.

 West Ham beat Southampton 3-0 to finish in sixth place to qualify for the Europa League and Tottenham’s win at Leicester ensured the team got into the new Europa Conference League.